‘Avengers: Endgame’ Presale Tickets Could Be Available Monday Morning

-Avengers: Endgame is exactly one month and two days away meaning presale tickets for the biggest movie of all time are about to be available to the world.
-The fourth Avengers film is expected to break the pre-sale record as fans are sitting close by their computers just waiting for the opportunity to click “buy.”
+Avengers: Endgame is exactly one month and two days away, meaning presale tickets for the biggest movie of all time are about to be available to the world.
+The fourth Avengers film is expected to break the presale record as fans are sitting close by their computers just waiting for the opportunity to click “buy.”
 Unfortunately, the release date of the presale tickets hasn’t been confirmed by Marvel Studios just yet, but several clues are pointing to Monday morning.

 According to BGR, a Redditor has it on good authority that March 25 will be the big day.
 The user based their guess for tomorrow around an email sent to them from the company they work for.
 This Redditor’s employer rents out theaters in a local cinema for employees to enjoy movie premieres.
-Apparently, the large company did this for the most recent Mission: Impossible flick as well as Captain Marvel.
+Apparently, the large company did this for the most recent Mission: Impossible flick, as well as Captain Marvel.

-The unnamed company apparently gave their employees the date presale tickets would be released and they were accurate with both movies listed above.
+The unnamed company apparently gave their employees the date that presale tickets would be released and they were accurate with both movies listed above.
 In the most recent email regarding the Phase 3 film, employees were told presale tickets for Endgame would go on sale Monday.

 “This isn’t a guess or a pattern of behavior, it’s just the actual date tickets are gonna be released.
 Email says tickets go on sale for the event 3/25.
 I guarantee you this will be the day public tickets are available,” the user promised.